 Γεια σας (Yassas) and welcome!

-We are Mirella and Panos, a couple in their late 30’s from Athens, Greece.
+We are Mirella and Panos, a couple from Athens, Greece.
 All our lives, we have always enjoyed cooking and trying new recipes, new spices, new ingredients!
 Our friends would very often tell us "you guys are in the wrong job!", as our professions are -unfortunately- not cooking-related (well, for the time-being!).

 A bit of history